-The Michigan Municipal Electric Association (MMEA) is Michigan’s trade group for municipally owned electric utilities.
-The communities in Michigan that own and operate a municipal utility provide approximately 8% of the state’s total electricity requirements.
-Many of these municipal utilities are more than 100 years old.
+The Michigan Municipal Electric Association (MMEA) is Michigan’s trade group for municipally owned electric utilities, also known as Public Power utilities.
+The communities in Michigan that own and operate a municipal utility provide approximately 10% of the state’s total electricity requirements.

 Cities or villages with municipal electric systems provide electric service to their residents, just as communities commonly provide water and sewer service.
+Many of these utilities are more than 100 years old.
 As units of local government, municipal electric systems are non-profit, community owned and operated, and regulated directly by the city and customers they serve.

-The association assists its members in emergency disaster planning through the formation of a mutual aid contract – whereby cities provide both labor and equipment to other member utilities in the event of an emergency that impacts their electric system.
+The Association monitors legislation and regulations impacting Members on both a state and national level.
+MMEA also assists its Members in emergency disaster planning through the formation of a mutual aid contract – whereby cities provide both labor and equipment to other Member municipalities in the event of an emergency that impacts their electric system.